davelevine/portfolio/data/posts/aws-certified-solutions-architect.md

 ## Hindsight

-There were more than a few occasions where I wasn't sure if I was going to be able to finish — the life altering COVID-19 pandemic, childcare, and above all, my own self-doubt.
+There were more than a few occasions where I wasn't sure if I was going to be able to finish — the life-altering COVID-19 pandemic, childcare, and above all, my own self-doubt.
 This was particularly apparent after I completed the Linux Academy training course.
 That in itself felt like such a huge accomplishment that the thought of pressing on for the real thing just felt like a real uphill climb.
 This felt even more apparent once I was reimbursed for the training course by my job; as if that was it.

 I knew that I'd come this far, and I was willing to come a little further.
 This was around a month ago.